Imogen Willis: Creation and casting

 On 7 February 2013, it was announced that the four-strong Willis family would be introduced to Neighbours, as part of an ongoing overhaul of the show's cast and renewed focus on family units.
 News of the Willis family's introduction came shortly after producers decided to also bring in the five-strong Turner family.
 Executive producer Richard Jasek commented "As viewers will find out shortly, the Turners are a family of secrets, and the unique backstory of the Willis family is just as compelling."
 The character of Brad Willis (Kip Gamblin) was reintroduced to the show, along with his wife Terese (Rebekah Elmaloglou) and two children Josh (Harley Bonner) and Imogen.

-Actress Ariel Kaplan was cast as Josh's twin sister Imogen following an audition process.
+Actor Ariel Kaplan was cast as Josh's twin sister Imogen following an audition process.
 Kaplan called the process one of the quickest that she had attended.
 She auditioned once and was then asked to do a screen test with Bonner, Elmaloglou, and Gamblin to see if they had the right "family dynamic".
 Kaplan said that she and the other actors bonded well and a few days later, while she was studying at the 16th Street Actors Studio, her agent called to tell her she had won the role.
 She and the other actors began filming their first scenes two weeks after the family's casting announcement.
 Growing up in South Africa, Kaplan had never seen Neighbours prior to filming and learnt about the street with her character.
 Kaplan made her first screen appearance as Imogen on 20 May 2013.